Volscente/cheat_sheets/cloud/google_cloud_platform/vertex_ai.md

 - **Data drift** - It looks for drift in production data
 - **Alert thresholds** - Set a threshold for model's metrics
 - **Model input** - Determine how to pass inputs to the model

+## Vertex AI Pipelines
+It is a way to automate, monitor and govern the Model Monitoring step/process in a serveless manner.

 **NOTE:** Model monitoring does not work with unstructured data